Ground Segment

-SPACEBEL is a recognized developer of IT systems for the ground segment to support both the mission operations and the user operations.
-The Mission & Control Business Unit is able to provide solutions covering almost all the aspects of the ground segment systems.
+SPACEBEL is a recognised developer of IT systems for the ground segment to support both the mission operations and the user operations.
+The Ground Segment Department is able to provide solutions covering almost all aspects of the ground segment systems.
 Our background comprises several applications that are ultimately deployed to operational services.

-For the Satellites Control Centres, the Mission & Control team has developed solutions especially for smallsat missions starting with the successful PROBA series (ESA).
-We develop turnkey systems or specific functions for the institutional and the Agencies core infrastructures.
+For the satellite control centres, the Ground Segment team has developed solutions especially for smallsat missions starting with the successful PROBA series (ESA).
+We develop turnkey systems or specific functions for the institutional and the Agencies core infrastructure.
 We also provide advanced and low-cost solutions for small missions and small constellations.
 Coupled with SPACEBEL satellite simulation framework, our systems can also be used in the context of space system Assembly Integration and Verification.

 Operating a spacecraft such as a satellite implies the capability to plan and schedule the platform and the payload activity.
-This is one of the main functions developed by SPACEBEL and delivered to CNES and ESA Missions Operations Centres for Earth Observation and Telecom missions.
+This is one of the main functions developed by SPACEBEL and delivered to CNES and ESA mission operations centres for Earth observation and telecom missions.
 Thanks to a strong background in automation and mission planning technology, solutions are built on top of a generic in-house software which is designed to meet specific customer requirements.
-They can be complemented by satellite simulations, optimization software and artificial intelligence tools.
+They can be complemented by satellite simulations, optimisation software and artificial intelligence tools.

-The Payload Data Ground Segment features several functionalities i.a. the Mission Planning, the acquisition, the processing, the calibration and the archiving of the payload data.
+The payload data ground segment (PDGS) features several functionalities, among others the mission planning, acquisition, processing, calibration and archiving of the payload data.
 It also creates the relevant catalogue and distributes on demand the resulting science or imaging data.
-SPACEBEL develops and deploys operational systems implementing such functionalities or the whole PDGS as a standalone facility.
+SPACEBEL develops and deploys operational systems implementing such functionalities or the entire PDGS as a standalone facility.

-Still making part of the Ground Data Systems, SPACEBEL develops instrument simulators and provides solutions for the processing of the instrument data.
-Our main achievements in the domain of Ground Prototype Processors and Instrument Data Simulators are related to applications in the field of Earth Observation namely radar, spectrometry and radiometry technology.
+As part of the Ground Data Systems, SPACEBEL develops instrument simulators and provides solutions for the instrument data processing.
+Our main achievements in the domain of Ground Prototype Processors and Instrument Data Simulators are related to applications in the field of Earth observation namely radar, spectrometry and radiometry technology.
 These processors are used for the sake of the mission or to evaluate the performance of the instrument.
-They may be used as is to support the instrument development or they may be integrated after industrialization in the Payload Data Ground Processing Centres.
+They may be used to support the instrument development or they may be integrated after industrialisation into the Payload Data Ground Processing Centres.

 Reference Projects

-SPACEBEL has developed all satellite control centres for the PROBA missions of ESA.
-PROBA 2, sun observation mission and the global PROBA V Earth Observation mission dedicated to Vegetation still operate in orbit.
-The development of PROBA 3, formation flying mission composed by 2 spacecraft and PROBA Altius, dedicated to the daily analysis of the atmospheric ozone is well advanced.
-The systems operated from ESEC an ESA facility in Belgium are largely automated so as to enable unsupervised passes with automatic uplink of telecommands, telemetry reception and processing and products distribution.
+SPACEBEL has developed all satellite control centres for the ESA PROBA missions.
+The PROBA-2 satellite for sun observation and the Proba-1 Earth observation mission are still active today whereas Proba-V, the small vegetation watcher “made in Belgium” has come to an end.
+The Proba-3 formation flying mission has completed an impressive first year in orbit, marking major technological and scientific milestones in the field of solar corona observation.
+The development of PROBA-Altius, dedicated to the daily analysis of the atmospheric ozone, is well advanced.
+The systems operated from ESEC, an ESA facility in Redu (Belgium), are largely automated so as to enable unsupervised passes with automatic uplink of telecommands, telemetry reception and processing and products distribution.

 SPACEBEL is a key player in the transition of ESA Space Systems Monitoring and Control infrastructure.
 The company make part of the industrial team in charge of the development of the new European Ground Systems Common Core (EGS-CC) and recently realised the first adaption of it to small missions.
 SPACEBEL now contributes the development of a deployment model for the future mission Mission & Control infrastructures taking advantage of the share of resources and scalability of architectures.